Beit Ummar: Middle ages

-Ottoman era
+Ottoman period

+While Beit Ummar was mentioned in lists from the early part of the 16th century, there is no evidence of settlement in the second half of the 16th century.
+However, it was resettled at a later period.
+In the latter part of the 16th century, its residents were moved to Kuffin, tasked with defending the road.
+Beit Ummar is also known as "Kuffin al-Fauqa" ("Upper Kuffin").

 In 1838, Edward Robinson noted the village from Al-Dawayima.

 Victor Guérin visited the village in 1863, and found it to have about 450 inhabitants.
 Swiss orientalist Albert Socin, noting an official Ottoman village list circa 1870, wrote that Beit Ummar had a total of 44 houses and a population of 133, though the population count included only men.
 Hartmann found that Bet Ummar had 60 houses.

 In 1883, the PEF's Survey of Western Palestine (SWP) described Beit Ummar as a "small but conspicuous village standing on the watershed, and visible from some distance on the north.
 An ancient road passes through it.
 Half a mile north-east is a good spring, ‘Ain Kufin.
 The mosque has a small tower to it.
 The surrounding neighbourhood is covered with brushwood."

-British Mandate era
+British Mandate

 In the 1922 census of Palestine, conducted by the British Mandate authorities, Bait Ummar had a population of 829 inhabitants, all Muslims, increasing in the 1931 census to 1,135, still entirely Muslim, in 217 inhabited houses.

 In the 1945 statistics the population of Beit Ummar was 80 Jews and 1,600 Muslims, and the total land area was 30,129 dunams of land, according to the official land and population survey.
 2,912 dunams were plantations and irrigable land, 12,879 were for cereals, while 55 dunams were built-up (urban) land.

-Jordanian era
+Jordanian rule

 In the wake of the 1948 Arab–Israeli War, and after the 1949 Armistice Agreements, Beit Ummar came under Jordanian rule.
 It was annexed by Jordan in 1950.

 In 1961, the population of Beit Ummar was 2,103.